CDrummond/music-similarity/README.md

 This API is intended to be used by [LMS Music Similarity Plugin](https://github.com/CDrummond/lms-musicsimilarity)

-Genres are configured via the `genres` section of `config.json`, using the following syntax:
+Genres may be configured via the `genres` section of `config.json`, using the following syntax:

 ```